-- How do you ensure all information is accurate? e.g. Do you record that a child's birth certificate has been seen and checked? - How is information kept up to date? e.g. Emergency contact details for each child. - How do you collect information on who has parental responsibility for a child?
+- Information about the child (page 64-65 of audit) Things to consider and discuss: Do you ensure you record the following information for each child in your care: • full name? • date of birth? • name and address of every parent and, or carer who is known to the provider? • information about any other person who has parental responsibility for the child? • which parent(s) and, or carer(s) the child normally lives with? • emergency contact details for parents and, or carers?
+How do you ensure all information is accurate? e.g. Do you record that a child's birth certificate has been seen and checked?
+How is information kept up to date? e.g. Emergency contact details for each child.
+How do you collect information on who has parental responsibility for a child?
 Where is this information recorded?
-Who needs to can access this information? - How do you ensure both you and any assistants, and parents and, or carers know and understand what the legal term 'parental responsibility' means? - How would you manage the situation if you had been informed that a person did not have legal access and, or parental responsibility for a child, but they arrive at your Setting to collect the child? - How do you collect information on who the child normally lives with?
+Who needs to can access this information?
+How do you ensure both staff and parents and, or carers know and understand what the legal term 'parental responsibility' means?
+How would you manage the situation if you had been informed that a person did not have legal access and, or parental responsibility for a child, but they arrive at your Setting to collect the child?
+How do you collect information on who the child normally lives with?
 Where is this information recorded?
-Can whoever needs to know this information access it? - How do you ensure emergency contact details are always accessible and available, should you need to access them, e.g. on outings and, or school run?
-How do you keep the information safe when taking it off-site? - How many emergency contact numbers do you have?
-Do you think this is adequate and would enable you to make appropriate contact in case of an emergency? - What would you do if you were unable to collect more than two emergency numbers? - How do you collect information about whether a child is a 'child in care'?
+Can whoever needs to know this information access it?
+How do you ensure emergency contact details are always accessible and available for staff who might need to access them, e.g. on outings?
+How do you keep the information safe when taking it off-site?
+How do you collect information about whether a child is a 'child in care'?
 Do you know which local authority the child in care is registered with?
 Have you obtained the name of the social worker for the child?
-How do you monitor child attendance? - What do you do if you have concerns about a child attendance?
+How do you monitor child attendance?
+What do you do if you have concerns about a child attendance?
 Have you contacted and informed the Virtual School?
-Who has parental responsibility? - How do you ensure you and any assistants meet Data Protection and GDPR legislation? - How do you know what information can you share with others? - Do you know when it is appropriate and applicable to retain records? - Does this retention period meet the requirements of your insurance company, the LA requirements for funded children, SEN children or children in care or the requirements of any other relevant body or legislation?
+Who has parental responsibility?
+How do you ensure you and all staff meet Data Protection and GDPR legislation?
+How do you know what information can you share with others?
+Do you know when it is appropriate and applicable to retain records?
+Does this retention period meet the requirements of your insurance company, the LA requirements of any other relevant body or legislation?
+How do you dispose of records safely and securely?
+When do you need parental permission to share information with health profe